kushalseth/DataStructure/Notes/arrays.md

 - We have to search the first index of the given index.
 - Linear search is about searching the element in the given array.
 If the event is not found then we have to traverse the whole array.
 - The worst case complexity of this is Big O(n).
-This happens when the element is not found in the array. as the result will be a linear expresssion always.
+This happens when the element is not found in the array. as the result will be a linear expression always.

 ```
 int search(int arr[], int length, int elementtosearch) {